msant77/t7/basic/docker/README.md

 Chipset:         piix3
 Firmware:        BIOS
 Number of CPUs:  1
 ```

 ### Sql Server
-Documentation for container `microsoft/mssql-server-linux` explicitly points that the only linux distros supported by
+Documentation for container `microsoft/mssql-server-linux` explicitly points that the only supported linux distros are Red Hat, SUSE and Ubuntu.
+A test has been performed with CentOS 7, but pulling sql server image has been met with a failure response.

 If when running the command `docker pull microsoft/mssql-server-linux` you are received with the message `Cannot connect to the Docker daemon.
 Is the docker daemon running on this host?`, just elevate the `pull` command with `sudo`

-`docker images` will produce the following after the installations of **.Net** and **Sql Server**
+`docker images` will produce the following after the installations of **.Net**, **.Net Core** and **Sql Server**

 ```
 root@dok2:~# docker images
-REPOSITORY                     TAG                 IMAGE ID            CREATED             SIZE microsoft/dotnet               latest              9a871a883420        4 days ago          1.635 GB microsoft/mssql-server-linux   latest              a6a93443872a        7 weeks ago         1.427 GB
+REPOSITORY                     TAG                 IMAGE ID            CREATED             SIZE microsoft/aspnetcore-build     latest              5db4a5a07801        45 hours ago        1.852 GB microsoft/dotnet               latest              9a871a883420        4 days ago          1.635 GB
+microsoft/mssql-server-linux   latest              a6a93443872a        7 weeks ago         1.427 GB
 ```